mph-/lcapy/doc/expressions.rst

 - 'backward-diff', 'backward-euler' uses :math:`s = \frac{1}{\Delta t}  (1 - z^{-1})`.

 - 'simpson' uses :math:`s = \frac{3}{\Delta t} (z^2 - 1) / (z^2 + 4
   z + 1)`.
 This is equivalent to integration with Simpsons's rule.
+Note, this can be more accurate but doubles the order and can lead to instability.

 - 'matched-Z', 'zero-pole-matching' matches poles and zeros where :math:`s + \alpha = (1 - \exp(-\alpha  \Delta t) / z)`.
 When the expression has no zeros, the matched-Z and impulse invariance methods are equivalent.

-The following figure compares the impulse responses computed using some of these methods for a continuous-time impulse reponse :math:`\exp(-t) u(t)`.
+The following figure compares the impulse responses computed using some of these methods for a continuous-time impulse response :math:`\exp(-t) u(t)`.

 .. image:: examples/discretetime/discretize1.png